opnsense/docs/source/manual/how-tos/lan_bridge.rst

 **Step Six**
 -----------------
 We now need to make two changes to the System Tunables to ensure that filtering is carried out on the bridge itself, and not on the member interfaces.
-Go to System->Settings->Tunables and select using the pen button net.link.bridge.pfil_member and set the value to 0.
+Go to :menuselection:`System --> Settings --> Tunables` and select using the pen button net.link.bridge.pfil_member and set the value to 0.

 .. image:: images/lan_bridge_6.png